 MODIFIED EPA METHOD 537

-Perfluoro- and Polyfluoroalkylated Substances (PFAS) are a group of man-made chemicals found world-wide.
+Perfluoroalkyl and Polyfluoroalkylated Substances, commonly referred to as either PFCs or PFAS, are a group of man-made chemicals found world-wide.
 An emerging class of environmental contaminants, they are known for their persistence, toxicity, and bioaccumulation in humans, laboratory animals, and the environment.
 Humans are exposed to PFAS through a variety of consumer products from food packaging, stain-resistant furniture, carpet, clothing, and cookware.
 More recent attention has been on various Aqueous Film Forming Foam (AFFF) products as a source.
 The Department of Defense is investing considerable resources to evaluate the presence and extent of these chemicals on their closed and active bases.

 Vista Analytical Laboratory is responding to the growing need for reliable and accurate determination of these chemicals using Ultra Performance LC-MS/MS technology.
-Contact us for more information.
+We routinely analyze human serum for PFCs, as well as environmental matrices.
+Please contact us for more information.

 Human Serum-Not Your Typical Environmental Sample